tferdous17/flux/README.md

 ### ProducerRecord
 This is a key/value pair to be sent to the broker, which consists of a topic name to which the record is being sent, an optional partition number, a timestamp, and an optional key and required value.
 These fields are also used to help determine a target partition for a given record, explained further below.

 Messages are serialized into a compact binary format using Kryo, and we attach additional metadata needed by other internal subsystems/functions before sending it to the broker.
 Records are only deserialized back into their original form on the consumer side when constructing consumer records.
+You may see some intermediary representations of messages passed around in our codebase in the overall write and read flows.

 Partition selection for any given record happens **before** any data is sent to the broker.
 This is why the Metadata subsystem is crucial: producers must know the number of partitions for a given topic in order to correctly load-balance traffic.